-Methionine is an amino acid.
-You need it for protein synthesis and synthesis of other Methionine is an antioxidant.
-It may help protect the body from damage caused by ionizing radiation and detoxify harmful substances in the body, such as heavy metals.
-It may It may also help ease fatigue and reduce the risk of early balding.
-It may also be as part of multivitamins, proteins, and food supplements.
+Methionine is an essential amino acid.
+You need to get it through your diet.
+It's Methionine is an antioxidant.
+It may help protect the body from damage caused by ionizing radiation.
+It may detoxify harmful substances in the body, such as heavy metals.
+It It may also help ease fatigue and reduce the risk of early balding.
+It may also help as part of multivitamins, proteins, and food supplements.
 The forms include tablets,